CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ### Fixing and/or improving documentation via GitHub

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repo to your GitHub account
-2. Make edits directly to the **markdown version** of the documentation if there is one, or if there is no markdown version, edit the version written in restructured text.
+2. Make edits directly to the **index.rst** file.
 Edits may be made to the fork the web interface to your GitHub account or [clone](https://help.github.com/articles/cloning-a-repository/) the repo to work on your local computer.
 For very significant changes (we suggest [making a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/).
 3. Commit change; if working from a local copy, push those changes to your fork in Github.
 4. Submit a pull request back to the master repository; you may need to act on feedback before your request is merged.